Police Employee Data

 - A total of 12,656 law enforcement agencies provided data on the number of full-time law enforcement employees (sworn officers and civilian personnel) on staff in 2014.

 - Nationwide, the rate of sworn officers was 2.3 per 1,000 inhabitants.
 The rate of full-time law enforcement employees (civilian and sworn) per 1,000 inhabitants was 3.4.
 (Based on Table 74.)

-- In 2013, the largest rate of officers to individuals among the city population groups was an average of 3.5 officers per 1,000 inhabitants in cities with fewer than 10,000 residents.
+- In 2014, the highest rate of officers to individuals among the city population groups was an average of 3.7 officers per 1,000 inhabitants in cities with less than 10,000 residents.
 (See Table 71.)